nervosnetwork/ckb/rpc/README.md

 (-201): The chain index is inconsistent.

-An example of inconsistent index is that the chain index says a block hash is in the chain but the block cannot be read from the database.
+An example of an inconsistent index is that the chain index says a block hash is in the chain but the block cannot be read from the database.

 This is a fatal error usually due to a serious bug.
 Please back up the data directory and re-sync the chain from scratch.